arndt-c/htc2022_edge_inpainting/README.md

 conda env create -f environment.yml
 ```

 The networks weights are too big for the repository.
+For each level of difficulty there are two neural networks with their respective network checkpoints
+`ìnpainting_bce_{angular_range}.ckpt` and  `segment_bce_{angular_range}.ckpt`.
 They can be downloaded from
 https://seafile.zfn.uni-bremen.de/d/ffc04b2f7690446eb3bb/.
 You need to save them in the folder `network_weights`.